farazsth98/ids-pcap-analysis/README.md

 **Q1.** IPv6 obviously has a ton more IP addresses than IPv4.
 This allows every single machine in the world to be assigned a unique IPv6 address, which isn't possible with IPv4.
 This means that NAT isn't required anymore, which makes network scanning almost impossible using tools that are designed for IPv4 simply because theres so many addresses and no actual subnetting.
 An internal network can have any number of IP addresses from any range, thus there is no rule that the network would follow.

-**Q2** One way would be to introduce something at the hardware level, but it isn't being done widely.
+**Q2** One way would be to introduce something at the hardware level that identifies certain machines as being part of a subnet, but it isn't being done widely and is much harder to implement.
+It is also more restrictive to change.

 **Q3** Private network addresses are addresses that are particularly reserved for private networks.
 These include the 192.168.0.0/24 block, the 172.16.0.0/16 block, and the 10.0.0.0/8 block.
 Private network addresses increase security by preventing traces from being performed easily due to NAT translating between public and private IP addresses at network boundaries.